indrajithvinodnair/fish-doorbell-v2/README.md

 # Thankyou https://github.com/christianversloot for the simple yet trustworthy solution to detect fishes
-When I first came across the fish doorbell project, this was the initial idea that went through my head.
-I knew it would be possible to automate the process of detecting the fishes and ringing the doorbell, so I wanted to create it.
-Just as I was scouting github for inspirations, I came across https://github.com/christianversloot and his https://github.com/christianversloot/fish-doorbell repo.
-Seeing that the solution is already implemented and that too very simplistic, I wanted to try out additional things here.
-I already had the idea to detect the species of the passing fishes and then use the data to predict the migration patterns of specific species with respect to different seasons, sort of like a fish migration forcaster.
+Upon encountering the fish doorbell project for the first time, I immediately envisioned the potential it held.
+The idea of automating fish detection and triggering the doorbell seemed both feasible and intriguing, prompting me to embark on its creation.
+While scouring GitHub for inspiration, I stumbled upon https://github.com/christianversloot and their https://github.com/christianversloot/fish-doorbell repository.
+Witnessing the simplicity and effectiveness of the existing solution, I was compelled to explore additional avenues.
+With the notion of identifying passing fish species and using the data to forecast migration patterns across different seasons, I envisioned a fish migration forecaster.

-This V2 version on top of detecting the presence of the fish, tries to identify the species of the fish using the Azure AI vision.
-Just keep in mind that this was created with a single days effort and for the time being the AI Vision model is trained using using the data of two different species of fishes.These images are present in the training_images folder.
-In future versions of the project I plan on capturing images from the fish doorbell cam itself and train the model on those images so that the training can be done on the murky water conditions and poor visibility conditions of the  Weerdsluis lock.
+This V2 iteration not only detects fish presence but also endeavors to identify their species using Azure AI vision.
+It's worth noting that this version was developed within a single day, and currently, the AI Vision model is trained on data from two distinct fish species, sourced from the training_images folder.
+In future iterations of the project, I intend to capture images directly from the fish doorbell camera and train the model on them.
+This approach aims to enhance training accuracy under murky water and poor visibility conditions typical of the Weerdsluis lock environment.

 # Automating the Fish Doorbell with Computer Vision Plus detecting the fish species with Azure AI Vision